Same-sex marriage in Nuevo León

-Same-sex marriage is legal in Nuevo León following a ruling from the Supreme Court of Justice of the Nation, issued on 19 February 2019, that the state's ban on same-sex marriage violated the Constitution of Mexico.
+Same-sex marriage is legal in Nuevo León, following a ruling from the Supreme Court of Justice of the Nation, issued on 19 February 2019, that the state's ban on same-sex marriage violated the Constitution of Mexico.
 The ruling came into effect on 31 May 2019 upon publication in the Official Journal of the Federation.
-By statute, in Mexico, if any five rulings from the courts on a single issue result in the same outcome, legislatures are bound to change the law.
+Under Mexican law, jurisprudential precedent is established when five rulings in a state reach the same conclusion on the same legal issue.
+Once this threshold is met, the precedent overrides conflicting provisions in state legislation.
 In the case of Nuevo León, almost twenty amparos were decided with the same outcome, yet the state did not act.
 On 19 February 2019, the Supreme Court issued a definitive ruling in an action of unconstitutionality, declaring the state's same-sex marriage ban unconstitutional, void and unenforceable.

 Legislation codifying same-sex marriage into state law was passed by the Congress of Nuevo León on 14 June 2023.
 It was signed by Governor Samuel García, and went into effect on 25 June 2023.